VladChat/luggage-scale/blog_src/content/posts/2025/10/how-much-could-a-government-shutdown-cost-the-economy-and-taxpayers-no-battery-t.md

 A: Most furloughed employees receive back pay once funding is restored.
 Agencies also incur overtime and other catch-up costs.
 Meanwhile, fee-funded revenue (like park fees) can be lost during closure periods.
 Add inefficiencies in procurement and some permanently lost economic activity, and total costs typically rise.

 Q: How can I avoid overweight baggage fees if airport lines are longer?
 A: Weigh bags before you leave and again before your return flight.
 A compact, no battery travel scale is ideal—no charging, no batteries, and accurate enough to keep you under airline limits.
-For quick tips, see <a href="https://luggage-scale.com/guides/how-to-use-a-luggage-scale">How to Use a Luggage Scale</a>.
+For quick tips, see How to Use a Luggage Scale.